everx-labs/ton-labs-contracts/solidity/depool/README.md

 The recommended initial amounts are:

-- 10 Tons + **balanceThreshold** (value of its own balance which DePool will try to maintain) to the DePool. balanceThreshold for the DePool is set on the next step (step 6).
+- 20 Tons or more to the DePool conrtact
 - 5 Tons to the DePool Helper
 - 10 Tons should be left on the validator wallet